A-Star-Is-Born/Parallel-A-Star/README.md

 Collaborators: Anh Tran, Peter Loyd, Ulysses Lin

-NOTE: to run our files, you must have the algs4.jar file working.
+NOTE: to run our files (for drawings), you must have the algs4.jar file working.
 To do so in VSCode:
 In the left side of the window, expand JAVA PROJECTS.
 Look for Referenced Libraries.
 Click the "+".
 Select algs4.jar which we have included.
-You may also watch this YouTube tutorial on how to do so: https://www.youtube.com/watch?v=3Qm54znQX2E
+You may also watch this YouTube tutorial on how to do so: https://www.youtube.com/watch?v=3Qm54znQX2E For IntelliJ, please read how to include algs4.jar here: https://www.geeksforgeeks.org/how-to-add-external-jar-file-to-an-intellij-idea-project/

 There are three A Star methods we explored: 1) Sequential, 2) ParallelPriorityQueue, and 3) Bidirectional - the last two being parallel.